Carpet bombing: Vietnam War

-During the Vietnam War, with the escalating situation in Southeast Asia, twenty-eight B-52Fs were fitted with external racks for twenty-four 750-pound (340 kg) bombs under project South Bay in June 1964; an additional forty-six aircraft received similar modifications under project Sun Bath.
+During the Vietnam War, with the escalating situation in Southeast Asia, 28 B-52Fs were fitted with external racks for twenty-four 750-pound (340 kg) bombs under project South Bay in June 1964; an additional 46 aircraft received similar modifications under project Sun Bath.
 In March 1965, the United States commenced Operation Rolling Thunder.
-The first combat mission, Operation Arc Light, was flown by B-52Fs on 18 June 1965, when 30 bombers of the 9th and 441st Bombardment Squadrons struck a communist stronghold near the Bến Cát District in South Vietnam.
+The first combat mission, Operation Arc Light, was flown by B-52Fs on 18 June 1965, when thirty bombers of the 9th and 441st Bombardment Squadrons struck a communist stronghold near the Bến Cát District in South Vietnam.
 The first wave of bombers arrived too early at a designated rendezvous point, and while maneuvering to maintain station, two B-52s collided, which resulted in the loss of both bombers and eight crewmen.
 The remaining bombers, minus one more that turned back for mechanical problems, continued toward the target.
-Twenty-seven Stratofortresses dropped on a one-mile by two-mile target box from between 19,000 and 22,000 feet, a little more than 50% of the bombs falling within the target zone.
-The force returned to Andersen AFB except for one bomber with electrical problems that recovered to Clark AFB, the mission having lasted 13 hours.
-Post-strike assessment by teams of South Vietnamese troops with American advisors found evidence that the VC had departed the area before the raid, and it was suspected that infiltration of the south's forces may have tipped off the north because of the ARVN troops involved in the post-strike inspection.
+Twenty-seven Stratofortresses dropped on a one-mile by two-mile target box from between 19,000 and 22,000 feet, a little more than 50 percent of the bombs falling within the target zone.
+The force returned to Andersen AFB except for one bomber with electrical problems that recovered to Clark AFB, the mission having lasted thirteen hours.
+Post-strike assessment by teams of South Vietnamese troops with American advisors found evidence that the VC had departed the area before the raid, and it was suspected that infiltration of the South's forces may have tipped off the north because of the ARVN troops involved in the post-strike inspection.

 Beginning in late 1965, a number of B-52Ds underwent Big Belly modifications to increase bomb capacity for carpet bombings.
 While the external payload remained at twenty-four 500-pound (227 kg) or 750-pound (340 kg) bombs, the internal capacity increased from twenty-seven to eighty-four 500-pound bombs or from twenty-seven to forty-two 750-pound bombs.
-The modification created enough capacity for a total of 60,000 pounds (27,215 kg) in one hundred and eight bombs.
+The modification created enough capacity for a total of 60,000 pounds (27,215 kg) in 108 bombs.
 Thus modified, B-52Ds could carry 22,000 pounds (9,980 kg) more than B-52Fs.
 Designed to replace B-52Fs, modified B-52Ds entered combat in April 1966 flying from Andersen Air Force Base, Guam.
-Each bombing mission lasted 10 to 12 hours with an aerial refueling by KC-135 Stratotankers.
-In spring 1967, the aircraft began flying from U Tapao Airfield in Thailand giving the aircraft the advantage of not requiring in-flight refueling.
+Each bombing mission lasted ten to twelve hours with an aerial refueling by KC-135 Stratotankers.
+In spring 1967, the aircraft began flying from U-Tapao Airfield in Thailand giving the aircraft the advantage of not requiring in-flight refueling.

 The zenith of B-52 attacks in Vietnam was Operation Linebacker II (sometimes referred to as the Christmas Bombing) which consisted of waves of B-52s (mostly D models, but some Gs without jamming equipment and with a smaller bomb load).
-Over 12 days, B-52s flew 729 sorties and dropped 15,237 tons of bombs on Hanoi, Haiphong, and other targets.
+Over twelve days, B-52s flew 729 sorties and dropped 15,237 tons of bombs on Hanoi, Haiphong and other targets.
 Originally 42 B-52s were committed to the war; however, numbers were frequently twice this figure.